Immigrant And Non-immigrant Status

 Distinguishing Immigrant from Non-Immigrant Status

 Aliens entering (or who wish to enter) the United States are generally classified as either immigrants or non-immigrants.
 Immigrants are aliens whose stay in the U.S. normally provides them with time credit, after which they can apply to become U.S. citizens.
 Immigrants are also granted the status of "permanent resident aliens".
 This status allows them to work, study, and otherwise live permanently in the United States.
+The immigration attorneys in our Michigan law firm can help obtain this status.

 Non-immigrants, on the other hand, are aliens who are entering the United States for a specific duration of time and for a specific purpose.
 They are allowed to participate in various activities, such as tourism, study, or work, depending on the types of their non-immigrant visas.
 Upon conclusion of their stay, they are required to leave the U.S., unless they obtain an extension of their stay, a change to another non-immigrant status, or adjust their status to that of an immigrant.
 Immigration law presumes that every alien entering the United States is an intended immigrant, unless proven otherwise.
 Therefore, aliens applying for a non-immigrant visa at U.S. embassies overseas may have to prove that they are not intending immigrants.
 There are, however, certain types of non-immigrant visas which allow an alien to have dual intent.; i.e., an intent to come temporarily pursuant to the terms of the non-immigrant visas, while at the same time having a long-term intent to immigrate into the United States.